dmatis/dns-client/README.md

 ## To Start:

 0. Download entire project
-1. From the command line run the make file
+1. Type *make* in the command line to run the provided Makefile

 ## To Run: